breakin/snestistics/docs/tutorial-intro.md

 ![Text Writer VRAM Breakpoint](/images/tutorial-3/intro_text_vram_breakpoint.png)

 A-ha!
-To my surprise DMA is not involved.
+Surprisingly DMA is not involved.
 Instead we discover a routine writing values to VRAM by directly banging register `$2218`, the VRAM data port.
 The little glimpse of code visible in the Disassembly view reveals that source data is located in RAM location `$0104` indexed by X, and that the VRAM destination is stored just before the tile data at address `$0102`.

 To get a better view of this routine and the code around it helps to have a nice assembly listing of the full game, something that snestistics can give us.
 Lets find out how in the [next post](tutorial-first-asm).